a2800276/gaml/README.md

 In consequence, an id or class shortcut-attribute can't contain dot or hash in it's name.
-In general, most errors are currently handled via Garbage-in-garbage-out and there is no escaping special characters.
+In general, most errors are currently handled via Garbage-in-garbage-out and escaping special characters is not supported.
 With one exception:

 ### Go Templates

 Gaml doesn't support variable interpolation.
 Mainly because I'm to lazy (... too stupid ...).
-I figure if you need variable interpolation, you can use the Gaml output as input to Go templates.
+I figure if you need variable interpolation, you should use the Gaml output as input to Go templates.
 Go templates make judivious use of the dot (.) which, of course conflicts with the g/haml class shortcut.
-Therefor, the exception to the "no-escaping" rule is: everything in go template double braces (`{{ .go_template_stuff }}`) is passed through and not considered to be a g/haml dot, hash or whatever.
+Therefore, the exception to the "no-escaping" rule is: everything in go template double braces (`{{ .go_template_stuff }}`) is passed through and not considered to be a g/haml dot, hash or whatever.